cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 Research artifacts should revolve around some specific research project with a clear goal, such as producing a research paper or witting a thesis.
 They can be considered as ~~expendable~~ critical pieces of the research puzzle, which are very necessary to deliver the final output.
-Here are some typical example of research artifacts:
+Here are some typical examples of research artifacts:

 - A summary of related work is elaborated, i.e., one paragraph per revised paper
 - A new section of a paper is written